 7. Keep track of where your characters are.

-Pantsers, I hate to tell you this, but you need to make notes and plans if you’re going to write in multiple perspectives.
+Pantsers, I hate to tell you this, but you need to make notes and plans if you’re going to write a book in multiple perspectives.
 Otherwise your characters will oddly teleport from one location to another or you’ll explain something that they already narrated several chapters ago.

 This is especially true if you’re writing several chapters from one character’s perspective before switching to another.